muriloacs/ze-backend-code-challenge/README.md

 The location search ensures to seek the nearest partner which the coverage area includes the location.
 APIs are exposed through the GraphQL endpoint: http://localhost:8000/graphql.

-Database tables are properly indexed in order to make search faster.
+Database table is properly indexed in order to make search faster.

 I tried to keep the project clean and the code readable to humans as I always do :)